-- At the district level, there were milk unions with processing centers
+- At the district level, there were milk unions with processing centres.

 This transparent model led to maximum returns for the suppliers- the farmers.
 As the prices increased, their income accordingly increased as well.
 Also, co-operatives are one big family.
 Surplus products were sent to areas with high demand and vice versa.
 So, that was the Amul distribution strategy.
-All the above-mentioned factors were 75 percent.
-Without the 25 percent, 75 percent was as good as zero.
-So what was the 25 percent?
+All the above-mentioned factors were 75%.
+Without the 25%, 75% was as good as zero.
+So what was the 25%?

 The 25 percent of Amul's Advertising Strategy

 We reached the final aspect of Amul’s marketing strategy, 25% of Amul's advertising strategy.
 Without advertising, the target audience wouldn’t be aware of the existence of the product.
 Amul was (and still is) in the Guinness record for running the longest-ever advertising campaign.
 The butterly girl is thirty-nine years old now, though she certainly didn’t appear to be!
 Top-of-the-mind positioning was achieved by Amul, meaning Amul was first thought of when it came to dairy.
 The butterly girl appeared in hilarious topical representations involving butter and current affairs!

 Amul also came up with several taglines such as ‘Amul Doodh Peetha Hai India’,’ Har Ghar Amul Ghar’,’ Pehla Pyaar Amul Pyaar’, and so on in its short advertisement videos.
 Every advertisement was guaranteed to make you chuckle appreciatively at its wit, warm your heart, or tickle your funny bone.

 Amul Girl - Advertising Mascot of Amul